system76/docs/content/wireless.md

 Test with a different router or mobile hotspot.

-Try a Live USB session to determine if the issue is system-specific.

 ## NetworkManager and Configuration Tips

-NetworkManager controls Wi-Fi connections on most Linux systems.
+NetworkManager controls Wi-Fi connections on many Linux systems, including Pop!_OS and Ubuntu systems by default.

 Restart NetworkManager: